What does 'satellite communications' encompass?

 Navigating the framework

 The frameworks covering spectrum allocation can be confusing and difficult.
-Most importantly, they can be extremely time consuming to navigate due to the complicated nature of the regulations.
+Most importantly, they can be extremely time consuming to navigate due to their complicated nature.
 As such, this process can take months and even years to complete.
 Time is of the essence!

-See spectrum regulation for more information on navigating these frameworks.
+See our page on spectrum regulation for more information relating to navigating these frameworks.

 Space Situational Awareness

-With more and more communications satellites being placed in Low Earth Orbit, there is concern about orbital crowding, and how the power of satellite communications may be reduced if these orbitals become too crowded.
+With more and more communications satellites being placed in Low Earth Orbit, there is concern about orbital crowding and how access to, and the feasibility of, satellite communications may be affected.
 There is considerable concern within the international community regarding these issues.
-The United Nations Office for Outer Space Affairs has expressed such a concern here.
+The United Nations Office for Outer Space Affairs (‘UNOOSA’) has previously expressed such concerns.

 Undertaking active debris mitigation measures can help manage many of the challenges that arise from crowded orbits and ensure that popular orbits remain a safe place for operators.